AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InterfaceNameMappingType/SystemUnitInterfaceName.md

 InterfaceNameMappingType.SystemUnitInterfaceName Property
 =========================================================
-AutomationML 2.1 APIGets and sets the Name of the mapped ExternalInterface of the SystemUnitClass
+Gets and sets the Name of the mapped ExternalInterface of the SystemUnitClass

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)